raimohanska/royloader/README.md

 *Disclaimer*: this is in "early alpha" or more like on the "I've tried this once with the alert('lol') example" stage

+### Features

+- Finds roy scripts based on the `language` attribute
+- Compiles and evaluates scripts
+- Exposes all root-level definitions globally.
+For example "let x = 1" compiles to "var x = 1"
+- Maintains Roy type information between scripts.
+So if you define "let x = 1" in your first script, the compiler will know that `x` is a Number when it compiles your second script

 ### TODO

 - gather experience on how this works in practise